OCA/web/web_tree_dynamic_colored_field/README.rst

       </field>
       ...

-      With this example, column which renders 'name' field will have its background colored in red.
+      With this example, column which renders 'name' field will have its **background** colored in red on customer records.

 -  In the tree view declaration, put ``options='{"fg_color": "white:customer == True"}'`` attribute in the